openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 ------------

 OpenZFS is available for FreeBSD and all major Linux distributions.
-Refer to the :doc:`getting started <../Getting Started/index>` section of the wiki for links to installations instructions.
+Refer to the :doc:`getting started <../Getting Started/index>` section for links to installation instructions.
 If your distribution/OS isn't listed you can always build OpenZFS from the latest official `tarball <https://github.com/openzfs/zfs/releases>`__.